Power on and power off problems

 Server does not power off (shut down)

 Determine whether you are using an Advanced Configuration and Power Interface (ACPI) or a non-ACPI operating system.
 If you are using a non-ACPI operating system, complete the following steps:

 Turn off the server by pressing the power button and holding it down for 5 seconds.

 Restart the server.

-If the server fails POST and the power button does not work, disconnect the power cord for 20 seconds; then, reconnect the power cord and restart the server.
+If the server fails POST and the power button does not work, disconnect the power cord for one minute; then, reconnect the power cord and restart the server.